nais/doc/docs/security/auth/concepts/actors.md

 published.
 These public keys are used by your client in order to [validate the signature](tokens.md#signature-validation) for any [JWT](tokens.md#jwt) issued by the provider.

+Most clients implement a form of caching for these keys.
+A reasonable refresh frequency for the cache is usually somewhere between 1 hour to 24 hours.
 Do note that the set of keys may change (e.g. revoking/rotating or introducing new keys) at any time.
 Usually, most libraries are able to handle such cases by regularly fetching a new set of keys from the endpoint.

-In cases where a client encounters tokens that are signed with a new key, one will usually just force a refresh of the locally cached set of keys to find the new, matching key.
+In cases where a client encounters tokens that are signed with a new key, one should usually just force a refresh of the locally cached set of keys to find the new, matching key.
 See also these discussions:

 - <https://openid.net/specs/openid-connect-core-1_0.html#RotateSigKeys>
 - <https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-signing-key-rollover>